 Some patients might need to take medications to control their diabetes, but lifestyle management goes a long way in minimizing diabetic complications.
 You may be able to prevent diabetes or reduce its effects by taking advantage of concierge medicine with Ulrike Sujansky, MD.
 Dr. Sujansky is a board-certified physician who provides outstanding services to people living in or around San Mateo, California, and she specializes in personalized, preventive medicine for optimal health in addition to treating medical illness.
+She also serves the Burlingame and Hillsborough areas.
 You can contact the office by phone or online for comprehensive diabetes care.

 Diabetes is a condition that arises when there’s a problem with the levels of insulin in your body.
 Insulin is a hormone produced in your pancreas that helps you metabolize sugars and carbohydrates in your diet.
 If you aren’t metabolizing sugar properly, blood glucose levels can rise enough to cause a range of potentially serious health problems.